 - When it comes to sharing couples, more space means less disturbance to one another.
 Although reading our mattress reviews you will come to learn that some are better at providing motion isolation than others, not all are entirely effective.
 Therefore an abundance of space to roll around can help iron out this flaw in certain models.

-- In hotter climates, sleeping too close to each other can increase body heat which will not only lead to reduced quality of sleep, but also the increased amount of sweat which seeps through will most likely cause mold and bacterial growth, which will in turn cause a reduced mattress lifespan.
+- In hotter climates, sleeping too close to each other can increase body heat which will not only lead to reduced quality of sleep, but also the increased amount of sweat which seeps through will most likely cause mold and bacterial growth, which will in turn cause a reduced product lifespan.